Jimmy Butler NBA Playoffs Player Props: Heat vs. Celtics

-Jimmy Butler and the rest of the Miami Heat hit the court versus the Boston Celtics in the NBA Playoffs on Thursday, at 8:30 PM ET.
+Jimmy Butler could make a big impact for the Miami Heat at 8:30 PM on Saturday versus the Boston Celtics in the 2023 NBA Playoffs.

-Let's break down the prop bets available for Butler, using stats and trends to make good predictions.
+We're going to look at Butler's prop bets, using stats and trends to help you make good selections.

 Jimmy Butler Prop Bets vs. the Celtics